 Here is a brief, tragic, and important history lesson, and it relates to your life today, I promise: In the mid-1800s, Ireland was struck by the now-infamous potato blight.
 It had devastating consequences on the Irish population.
 (You can find all of this information about the Irish Potato Famine and the immigration patterns associated with… Continue reading What the Irish Potato Famine and Weird Rumors Can Teach Us about Elections Today

-Human beings form strong emotional attachments to people.
-This trait can be good because it often helps us develop loving and loyal relationships.
-Such relationships are the foundation of a flourishing human life.
-On the other hand, sometimes we develop such strong attachments to other people, that we begin to lose our sense of self.… Continue reading Do You Have a “My Guy Bias”?
+This post is about something I call a My Guy Bias, which is a thinking problem anyone can develop personally or politically.
+It's really common and causes a lot of suffering.
+Our Attachments Human beings form strong emotional attachments to people.
+This trait can be good because it often helps us develop loving and loyal… Continue reading Do You Have a “My Guy Bias”?
 Is it Harming You?

 Voting is the heart of a democratic process that possesses integrity.
 Thus, in almost every election in our country, there are concerns about whether the election process is legitimate or about various forces that could undermine its legitimacy.
 For example, as you probably recall, in the 2016 election, there were concerns that Russians had meddled… Continue reading Are Concerns about the Validity of the Elections Results Legitimate?

 I am going to write a post about how I think the elections will turn out tomorrow.
 And that is scary because I do not have a crystal ball, and I could be wildly wrong in my prediction.
 I mean, I was wrong in 2016.
 I could be wrong again.
-But I decided I want… Continue reading How I Think the Elections Will Turn Out Tomorrow
+Why I am Writing This… Continue reading How I Think the Elections Will Turn Out Tomorrow

 I am writing a series of posts on the ethics of abortion.
 This series is based on a unit I teach in my ethics class almost every semester.
 You can read the first part in the series here in which I describe what ethics is; why abortion can be an ambiguous ethical issue; and why… Continue reading The Ethics of Abortion, Part #2